cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://chrome.google.com/webstore/detail/udemy-video-playback-spee/jipobffkabkgddgmdmmgjoaopbnjnffn/related'>Udemy Video Playback Speed</a> — A simple extension that changes the speed of playing video courses on #Udemy.
 </br><a href='https://chrome.google.com/webstore/detail/magical-text-expander/iibninhmiggehlcdolcilmhacighjamp/related'>Magical.
 Text Expander</a> — Create shortcuts in Google Chrome to reduce text entry time.
 For example: email templates, message templates for messengers, signatures and contact information, the names of people with complex spelling  (lom -> Lomarrikkendd)
 </br><a href='https://coveryourtracks.eff.org'>coveryourtracks.eff.org</a> — can tell a lot about your browser and computer, including showing a list of installed fonts on the system.
-</br><a href='https://t.me/TempMail_org_bot'>@TempMail_org_bot</a> — telegram bot for quick creation of temporary email addresses (to receive emails when registering on different sites)

 </br><a href='https://github.com/gephi/gephi'>Gephi</a> — fast and easy to learn graph analytics tool with a lot of modules (plugins)
 </br><a href='https://xenon.stanford.edu/~xusch/regexp/'>Regular Expression Analyzer</a> — super tool for those who forget to leave comments on their code or have to deal with someone else's code.
-</br><a href='https://chrome.google.com/webstore/detail/search-commands/ggjakfijchdkbmmhbfemjciidhnipgoe/related'>Search Commands</a> — Google Chromw extension provides a Swiss-knife style commands tool inside your browser’s address bar to enhance your search experience
+</br><a href='https://chrome.google.com/webstore/detail/search-commands/ggjakfijchdkbmmhbfemjciidhnipgoe/related'>Search Commands</a> — Google Chrome extension provides a Swiss-knife style commands tool inside your browser’s address bar to enhance your search experience
 </br><a href='https://chrome.google.com/webstore/detail/smart-ruler/npgpdlfoflcfcohplcdclmocfemgpdga/related'>Smart ruler</a> — Simple #GoogleChrome extension (200 000 users) for those who like to explore the design of different sites
 </br><a href='https://chrome.google.com/webstore/detail/developer-search-tool/bkolnanfonknnhpeakommihhllojnecf/related'>Developer search tool</a> — Take the art of copy and paste from Stack Overflow to a new level of speed and productivity
 </br><a href='https://emn178.github.io/online-tools/index.html'>Online tools</a> — 55 tools for calculation hash functions, calculation file checksum, encoding and decoding strings
 </br><a href="https://products.groupdocs.app/metadata/total">VERY QUICK and SIMPLE metadata online editor and remover</a>
-</br><a href='https://products.groupdocs.app/metadata/'>Online metadata viewer and editor</a> — High-quality and well-made.
-Support docx, xlsx, msg, pptx, jpeg, vsd, mpp.
 </br><a href='https://github.com/httpcats/http.cat'>HTTP Cat</a> — free #API to get pictures with cats for different HTTP response codes
 </br><a href="https://gitpod.io/workspaces">Gitpod.io</a> — run code from repositories on Github directly in a browser
 </br><a href="https://crackstation.net/">CrackStation.net</a> — password hash cracker